What is a balance bike?

 Balance bikes have very good reselling value since there are few parts on them that can get broken.
 There isn’t a big difference between buying a new and a used balance bicycle, except for the aesthetic quality.
 Therefore, once your child grows and transitions to a pedal bike, you can get a good chunk of your initial investment back.
 That’s not always the case with pedal bikes which can get beat up after some time — think creaking bottom bracket, loose bearings, rusty chain, out-of-true wheels, etc.

-Balance bikes can be passed on from one child to another.
+The right balance bike age is quite diverse, so balance bikes can be passed on from one child to another.
 When your older child transitions to a pedal bike, your younger child can inherit their brother’s or sister’s bike.
-That means you don’t have to spend money twice, and you can use one balance bike for six years and more.
+That means you don’t have to spend money twice, and you can use one kids’ balance bike for six years and more.
 When you don’t need it anymore, you can sell it or gift it to a friend or someone in your family.

 Incredibly low weight is one of the main benefits of balance bikes.
 They usually weigh around or less than 10 lbs, which is pretty lightweight.
 Kids have no problems lifting the bike over obstacles or carrying it around when need be.
 Moreover, if they fall and the bike falls over them, they will not get injured because the bike has very little weight.
 Low weight is also excellent for confidence, as kids usually feel they have more control and are not afraid to give balance biking a try.